Particular/docs.particular.net/architecture/aws/messaging.md

 #### When to use Amazon SNS?

-Amazon SNS should be used when you are looking for a solution to achieve higher decoupling between your publishers and your topic subscribers.
+Amazon SNS should be used when the organization is looking for a solution to achieve higher decoupling between the publishers and the topic subscribers.

 ### Amazon SQS